 Leanne Oliver is responsible for all company administrative and financial processes and procedures including coordinating all service requests.
 Leanne comes to Brayden after having worked in a number of small businesses providing administrative and financial duties.
 At Brayden Leanne works closely with the Service Directors to ensure that all information is conveyed in a timely fashion, that service requests are responded to in a professional manner and that all personal policies are adhered to fully.

-Bill Carty CYW, MBA, is president of Brayden Supervision Services Inc. and a board member of Supervised Visitation Network, an international membership organization of professionals who provide supervised visitation and access services to families.
-Bill is the owner/operator of a number of companies that provide care and treatment services to people who have special and unique needs.
+Bill Carty CYW, MBA, president of Brayden Supervision Services Inc., is the owner/operator of a number of companies that provide care and treatment services to people who have special and unique needs.
 For the first 28 years of his career he worked in children’s mental health and child welfare with not-for-profit organizations.
 He has taught, both full-time and part-time, in two Child and Youth Work programs in Ontario.
-Currently he is the chairperson of the Professional Advisory Council of the Child and Youth Work Program at Sheridan College in Brampton, Ontario, and is a member of the Advisory Group of the Child and Youth Work Department at Ryerson University in Toronto, Ontario.
-Bill is the father of seven children and grandfather of five.
+Currently he is a member of the Advisory Group of the Child and Youth Work Department at Ryerson University in Toronto, Ontario.
+Bill is the father of seven children and grandfather of eight.